DevXternal/Oxide/README.md

-# Trioxide FE Admin beta
+# Trioxide Admin beta
-This is an FE admin script...
+This is an admin script...
 <p>You can either copy the script from the <a href="https://github.com/DevXternal/Trioxide/blob/main/source.lua">source file</a> or use the loadstring:</p>

 ```Lua